avuko/randoriV2/README.md

 ![](randori.gif)

-I'm going to be dusting of the old randori (https://github.com/avuko/randori), add a couple of techniques and make it all easy to deploy, manage, and destroy with ansible (https://www.ansible.com/).
+I'm going to be dusting off the old randori (https://github.com/avuko/randori), add a couple of techniques and make it all easy to deploy, manage, and destroy with Ansible (https://www.ansible.com/).

 ## Ansible setup